 Part-Time MBA in Leadership and Managing Organizational Change

-The mission of the Graziadio Business School is to develop values-centered leaders and advance responsible business practice through education that is entrepreneurial in spirit, ethical in focus, and global in orientation.
-The MBA concentration in Leadership and Managing Organizational Change focuses on the development of values-centered leaders (while of course being true to the other parts of the mission).
+The mission of the Pepperdine Graziadio Business School is to develop values-centered leaders and advance responsible business practice.
+This is carried out through an education that is entrepreneurial in spirit, ethical in focus, and global in orientation.
+The MBA concentration in Leadership and Managing Organizational Change focuses on the development of values-centered leaders.
+(This and while of course, being true to the other parts of the mission).

-A concentration in Leadership and Managing Organizational Change prepares MBA students to lead and implement successful change in a dynamic business environment.
-The concentration consists of 12 units – six core units and six elective units.
+A concentration in Leadership and Managing Organizational Change prepares our MBA students to lead and implement successful change in a dynamic business environment.
+This specific concentration consists of 12 units – six core units and six elective units.

-MBA students pursuing a concentration in Leadership and Managing Organizational Change must complete the following core courses:
+MBA students pursuing a concentration in Leadership and Managing Organizational Change must complete the following core courses.
+They are listed accordingly:

 |Course No.||Course Title||Units|